A closer look

 It is important to note that no tax deductions are available when funding an LLC.
 Tax deductions come into play when gifts are made to public charities, and then those tax deductions are available to the owners of the LLC.

-Furthermore, all income earned on the assets within the LLC is taxable to the owners of the LLC.
-By blending the flexibility of a business vehicle with social responsibility, charitable LLCs are reimagining the way we think about traditional grantmaking.
+Furthermore, all income earned on the assets within the LLC is taxable to its owners.
+By blending the flexibility of a business vehicle with social responsibility, charitable LLCs offer a new model for traditional grantmaking.

 Planned Giving and Estate Planning

-In addition to the charitable vehicles previously discussed, several planned giving strategies may offer individuals a range of options to leave a philanthropic legacy and receive a gift or estate tax benefit.
+In addition to the charitable vehicles previously discussed, several planned giving strategies offer a means to leave a philanthropic legacy and receive a gift or estate tax benefit.

 Planned giving vehicles can help to minimize taxes, transfer wealth, and ensure that your assets are distributed according to your wishes.